 The last of humanity is frozen like popsicles, traveling from star to star.
-These guys, Sparkie and Spazoid have to find the popsicle people a new home.
+These guys, Sparkie and Spazoid have to find the popsicle-people a new home.
 No pressure right?
-Unfortunately the partners crashed on alien planet and they’re going to go through some evil, face-hugging, Easter-bunnies to get their rockets back.
+Unfortunately the partners have crashed on alien planet.
+They’re going to go through some evil, face-hugging, Easter-bunnies monsters to get their rockets back.
 On the way, they’re joined by a complaining goat and an insane alien robot.

 Meet the Boys on The Way to The Ground

 High above the surface of an alien world, our heroes plummeted toward the ground.

 “We’re in trouble,” Spazoid’s voice echoed through the cockpit.

 “We’re still flying, aren’t we?”
 Sparkie asked.
 His hand was on the center stick, pulling back hard.
 The glass canopy above his head glowed red as the wind screamed by.

 “No, what we’re doing is falling.
 And those things that flew past us—”

 “Yeah, the floating rocks.
 That was weird.”
 Sparkie looked back at the mountain they scraped.
 There wasn’t anything under it.
 It hovered in the air, moving in the breeze like a cloud.

 “Yes, they were odd, but that’s not what I’m talking about.
 I meant the other things that went flying by.
 Those were thrusters, my thrusters!
 When you flew us into that rock, you knocked them off,” Spazoid accused his partner.

 The explorers were headed toward the alien planet anyway, but the plan was to get there in one piece.
 Thrusters would’ve helped with that.

 “Technically, the mountain knocked them off,” Sparkie shot back.
 He was still holding the control stick, trying to pull his ship, which was also his friend Spaz, out of a steep dive.
 The panel in front of him counted down as the surface of the planet came closer and closer.